 When it comes to caring for a child, there are many aspects of her work as a volunteer that Marlene Do enjoys.

-According to Marlene, a devoted Operation Smile volunteer nurse from Canada, the children she meets on medical missions are what keep her coming back for more.
+According to Marlene, a devoted Operation Smile volunteer nurse from Canada, the children she meets on surgical programs are what keep her coming back for more.

 They remind her that, despite needing to be resilient during life’s most challenging times, there are opportunities to enjoy life and smile in the smaller moments.